borovkk/HumanBehavioralComplexity/README.md

 ![image.png](Picture2.png)

+##### Age Distribution & Outliers
 ![image.png](Picture3.png)

 inspired by Mauro Di Pietro
 [Full article on TowardsDataScience](https://towardsdatascience.com/machine-learning-with-python-classification-complete-tutorial-d2c99dc524ec)

 #### Confidence Intervals

 ![image.png](Picture4.png)

 #### ROC curve (receiver operating characteristic curve)
-The graph is showing the performance of a classification model at all classification thresholds
+The graph is showing the performance of a classification model at all classification thresholds.

 ![image.png](roc.png)

 #### AUC curve (area ander the curve)
 It is the measure of the ability of a classifier to distinguish between classes and is used as a summary of the ROC curve.

 ![image.png](auc.png)